 Yes, it’s true that chili garlic sauce can be spicy.
 However, we’re only using 2 teaspoons to add flavor.
 I’ve tested this with people who don’t like spicy food and it passed the test!
 However, you can leave the chili sauce out if you’re really opposed to it.

-Then turn the heat up to medium-high.
 The trick to frying anything is time — so let the rice sit in the pan on medium-high heat for several minutes.
 Then use a spatula to turn the rice.
 You should see it beginning to turn golden brown.
 Continue this process until the rice is fried.